-Toronto Queer Film Festival (TQFF) is hiring for our upcoming festival!
+The Toronto Queer Film Festival is looking for volunteers to join our board of directors.

-TQFF serves the LGBTQ+ community through five primary mandates:
+TQFF serves the 2 Spirit, queer, and trans communities through five primary mandates:

 2) to support the production of alternative queer film and video art through community based arts education;